 Frequently Asked Questions About Property Rates in Mumbai Harbour, Mumbai

-What is the current average asking price in Mumbai Harbour?
+What is the average asking price in Mumbai Harbour as of June 2026?

-As of March 2026, the average asking price in Mumbai Harbour is ₹37,250 per sq ft.
-This figure reflects an appreciation of 3.41% compared to the previous period, signaling sustained demand for residential properties in this micromarket.
+The average asking price in Mumbai Harbour is ₹37,250 per sq ft as of June 2026.
+This figure reflects an appreciation of 3.41% compared to the previous period, signaling sustained demand and investor confidence in this micromarket.

 How have property prices in Mumbai Harbour trended recently?

-What is the rental yield in Mumbai Harbour and what does it signify for investors?
+What is the average rental yield in Mumbai Harbour, and what does it mean for investors?

 Which projects in Mumbai Harbour command the highest rental rates?

-Premium projects in Byculla dominate the rental market in Mumbai Harbour.
-As of March 2026, Piramal Aranya Wing B leads with a current rental rate of ₹231 per sq ft, followed by Piramal Aranya Ahan at ₹200 per sq ft and Piramal Aranya Arav at ₹195 per sq ft.
-These projects command higher rents due to their premium positioning and modern amenities compared to the broader micromarket average.
+Premium projects in the Byculla locality dominate the rental market, with Piramal Aranya Wing B leading at a current rental rate of ₹231 per sq ft as of June 2026.
+Other top-tier projects include Piramal Aranya Ahan at ₹200 per sq ft and Piramal Aranya Arav at ₹195 per sq ft, both of which have seen positive growth, with the latter appreciating by 11.43% compared to the previous period.

-Which developers have the highest transaction activity in Mumbai Harbour?
+Which developers are most active in terms of transaction volume in Mumbai Harbour?

-How should a buyer interpret the price trends in Mumbai Harbour for decision-making?
+How should a buyer interpret the property rate data provided for Mumbai Harbour?